3541/liba3/README.md

 of build directories for various configurations is also provided (`./configure`) for convenience's sake.
 Then, run `meson compile -C <BUILDDIR>` to build.

-A CMake build script is also provided.
+A CMake build script is also provided (though it will not build the documentation).

 CMake or Meson projects should easily be able to hook into the build system using `add_subdirectory` or `subproject`, respectively.
 The CMake file provides a library target `a3`.
 The hash table also